StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/construction/build_by_parts.md

 # Build by parts

-You can always build a model by parts - that is, you construct the observed, imply, loss and diff part seperately first.
+You can always build a model by parts - that is, you construct the observed, imply, loss and optimizer part seperately.

 As an example on how this works, we will build [A first model](@ref) in parts.

-First, we define the model just as usual:
+First, we specify the model just as usual:

 ```@example build
 using StructuralEquationModels